shmoop207/appolo-express/README.md

 ##Modules
 third party modules can be easily loaded to appolo inject and used in the inject class system.<br>
 each module must call `appolo.use` before it can be used by `appolo launcher`<br>
-the modules loaded in series so the module must call the `next` function in order to continue the lunch process.<br>. you can inject the `appolo.use` function any object that is already exists in the injector
+the modules loaded in series so the module must call the `next` function in order to continue the lunch process. you can inject the `appolo.use` function any object that is already exists in the injector

 the default object: